The Fixed Sub-Center: A Better Way to Capture Data Complexity: Method

-SoftMax, optimizing by gradient descent, reduces the distance between each sample’s feature and the weights of its corresponding last fully-connected layer.
-The weight of each class in the last fully-connected layer can be regarded as the class center.
+SoftMax, optimizing by gradient descent, reduces the distance between each sample’s feature and the weights of its corresponding classiﬁer.
+The weight of each class in the classiﬁer can be regarded as the class center.
 The proposed F-SC aims to capture the sample distribution by setting multiple sub-centers for each class.

 In this part, we first introduce SoftMax loss and then define our F-SC loss.
 The feature of the $i$-th sample is denoted as ${{\boldsymbol{x}}_{i}}$, and the corresponding label is denoted as ${{y}_{i}}$.
 DCNNs calculate the probability that ${{\boldsymbol{x}}_{i}}$ belongs to ${{y}_{i}}$ by SoftMax as: